DejaVu5792/cybersecurity-notes/networking/Web-Protocols.md

 # Packet
    - a small unit of data transferred over a network
    - Components:
    1. Header
       - contains the packet's metadata
       - Source/Destination IP, Protocol, Port number
-      2.Payload - actual data
+   2. Payload - actual data
       - on HTTP, everything inside a packet is in plain text
       - on HTTPS, some metadata, such as port and source/destination IP, are revealed and everything else is encrypted